navya476/Kubernetes-sample/README.md

 # Deploys a java app in a pod

-kubectl run java --image=navyateja/java-appku --port=4040 --label='app=java'
+kubectl run java --image=navyateja/java-appku --port=4040

 # Creating a service
 ##### java.yml is a configuration file for creating a service